by Frank Herbert

 Posted June 30, 2019

 Frank Herbert's Dune is probably the highest selling science fiction book of all time.
 It's hard for me to remember when I first read it.
-I had not yet begun my exploration of SF at the time of its first publication, but I probably got to it some time in the mid-70s.
+I had not yet begun my exploration of SF at the time of its first publication, but I probably got to it some time in the early to mid-70s.
 The paperback I currently own is from 1975, although I may have read another edition first.
 It's also hard to remember how many times I've read it.
 This might have been just the third, but maybe the fourth time.
 I am also puzzled as to why it hasn't been more than that, because every time I have been struck by how phenomenal it is.
 The last time was shortly after I created this site, although I didn't review it then.
 My emphasis in the beginning was for general information, blog-type posts, as well as biographical/bibliographical profiles of authors.
 I posted a short one on Herbert in December 2000, along with reviews of David Lynch's film and Sci-Fi Channel's mini-series.

 Herbert began working on the story as early as 1959, having conceived the idea while researching for a science paper on the coastal Oregon Dunes, commissioned by the US Department of Agriculture.
 He never completed that article, or at least it was never published in his lifetime, only appearing posthumously in a book edited by his son Brian and Kevin J. Anderson.
 The first part of what would become the novel, under the title "Dune World," was serialized in Analog from December '63 through February '64.
 Either word count requirements were different then, or else it was at least 40,000 words, because that version was a finalist for a Best Novel Hugo in 1964.
 "Prophet of Dune" was serialized, again in Analog, from January-May 1965.
 The expanded and revised novel was rejected by at least twenty publishers, but an SF fan who had read the serials happened to be head of Chilton Books, up to that time known primarily for its auto repair manuals.
 Dune won the inaugural Nebula Award in 1966, tied for the Hugo later that year, and in 1974 won the Seiun Award for its Japanese translation.
 I'm not sure if the first printings included the appendices that have appeared in most later editions.